GiecelT/dev260_fall_2025/final_project/final_project_starter/final_project_starter/DESIGN.md

 - **ID generation**: System-controlled (C1, T1) - no user input, so no normalization needed

 **Bad key examples avoided:**
-_List examples of bad key choices and why you avoided them (e.g., non-unique names, culture-varying text, trailing spaces, substrings that can change)._

-**Your Answer:**

 - **Course/Task titles as keys**: ❌ Non-unique (two courses could have same name), mutable (user can edit titles)
 - **GUIDs**: ❌ Not user-friendly ("delete a8f2-3b9c-..." vs "delete T3")